ComBin/puppet-opensearch/REFERENCE.md

 #### Parameters

-The following parameters are available in the `elasticsearch_pipeline` type.
+The following parameters are available in the `opensearch_pipeline` type.

 * [`name`](#name)
 * [`provider`](#provider)